PRINCIPAL INVESTIGATOR AND EXSITE LAB DIRECTOR

 Patrick’s Google Scholar Profile

 Patrick the Whitney Stone Professor in Engineering at the University of Virginia, with a primary appointment in the Department of Mechanical and Aerospace Engineering, and courtesy appointments in the Department of Materials Science and Engineering and the Department of Physics, and a co-director of the ExSiTE Lab.
 Patrick received his Ph.D. in Mechanical and Aerospace Engineering from UVA in 2008, following a B.S. in Mechanical Engineering and a B.A. in Physics at UVA in 2004.
 He spent 3 years as a Harry S. Truman Postdoctoral Fellow at Sandia National Laboratories in Albuquerque, NM from 2008 – 2011.
-Patrick is also the President and co-Founder of Laser Thermal, Inc., a company based in Charlottesville, VA that specializes in thermal conductivity measurement equipment and services.
+Patrick is also the Chief Science Officer and co-Founder of Laser Thermal, a company based in Charlottesville, VA that specializes in thermal conductivity measurement equipment and services.

 Awards and Honors

--National Finalist, Blavatnik Award for Young Scientists, 2022
+-National Finalist, Blavatnik Award for Young Scientists, 2014, 2022, 2023

 -Whitney Stone Professor in Engineering, UVA, 2021-2026